 The biggest mistake many people make is underutilizing hammer curls in their workout regimen.

 With seated hammer curls, you can isolate the brachialis and really focus on developing bigger arms in no time.

 So if you’re looking for an efficient way to work your biceps brachii, brachioradialis, brachialis, and forearms, try incorporating seated hammer curls into your next workout and see the difference for yourself!

-Here we’ll discuss when to use them and how they can benefit you.
+Here I’ll discuss when to use them and how they can benefit you.

 How To Perform The Seated Dumbbell Hammer Curl

 Below are the steps to perform the seated dumbbell hammer curl with proper form.

 - Set an adjustable bench to a comfortable upright angle

 - Sit on the bench with a dumbbell in each hand, using a neutral grip

 - Retract your shoulder blades and keep your arms positioned at your sides, straight up and down